Ely Landau

-Ely Abraham Landau (January 20, 1920 – November 4, 1993) was an American producer and production executive best remembered for films of plays in the American Film Theatre series.
+Ely Abraham Landau (January 20, 1920 – November 4, 1993) was an American film producer and production executive best remembered for films of plays in the American Film Theatre series.

 Landau began working in television as a director and producer in the late 1940s following World War II military service.
-Landau co-founded National Telefilm Associates, a New York-based television distribution company, with Oliver A. Unger and Harold Goldman in 1954 and subsequently became the president and chairman of the board of the company.
+Landau co-founded National Telefilm Associates, a New York–based television distribution company, with Oliver A. Unger and Harold Goldman in 1954 and subsequently became the president and chairman of the board of the company.
 Among NTA's assets were television stations including WNTA-TV in Newark, N.J. (now WNET), whose pioneering programming included award-winning shows such as Play of the Week, Open End (hosted by David Susskind), and The Mike Wallace Interviews.
 Landau won a Peabody Award for The Play of the Week, a series of stage plays mounted for television from 1959 to 1961.
 NTA, which won praise for being innovative, distributed the series, for which Landau was primarily responsible.
 In a 1959 interview, he said: "With this I'm bucking the trend.
 But I don't think any independent station is going to succeed if it just does the Westerns and crime and situation comedy shows that we find everywhere else."